chuhao-w/Reddit-discussion/README.md

 # Reddit-discussion
-There is a dataset for the paper "Reacting to Generative AI: Insights from Student and Faculty Discussions on Reddit"
+This is the dataset used in the paper "Reacting to Generative AI: Insights from Student and Faculty Discussions on Reddit".